pruje/libbash.sh/docs/libbash.md

 ---------------------------------------------------------------
 <a name="lb_result"></a>
 ### lb_result
-Manage a result and print a label to the console to indicate if a command succeeded or failed.
+Manage a command result code and print a label to the console to indicate if a command succeeded or failed.

 #### Usage
 ```bash